What do we mean?

 Digital accessibility is about content that is universally consumable and no-one is excluded.
 University of Bath digital platforms are selected so they are digitally accessible.
 Make sure your choice of a non-Bath digital platform that supports these key aspects of digital accessibility:

-- visual (including colour, size, appropriate alt-text, descriptive elements)
+- visual (including colour contrast, size, appropriate alt-text, descriptive elements)

 - physical (including navigation from keyboard)